j9t/little-books/manuscript/html-css-coding-guidelines.md

 Do not use `type` attributes for style sheets (unless not using CSS) and scripts (unless not using JavaScript).

-Specifying `type` attributes in these contexts is not necessary as HTML5 implies `text/css` and `text/javascript` as defaults.
+Specifying `type` attributes in these contexts is not necessary as HTML implies `text/css` and `text/javascript` as defaults.
 This can be safely done even for older browsers.

 Correct: